Increasing the efficiency of randomized trial estimates via linear adjustment for a prognostic score: Prognostic Covariate Adjustment

 In general, we can assume that the prognostic model, $m$, is given at the time of the trial.
 To analyze the trial data, we first use the prognostic model to generate the prognostic score, $M_i = m(X_i)$, for each subject given their baseline covariates, $X_i$.
 Then, we estimate the treatment effect using a linear regression adjusted for the empirically centered covariates, prognostic score, and their interactions with the treatment\footnote{ Theorem \ref{thm:comparison} in the appendix shows that including interactions is necessary to ensure that the estimator is more efficient than difference-in-means estimation.
 The estimated coefficients of these interactions are of no interest to us here--they are merely a tool to reduce variance in estimation of the main treatment effect.
 There is a separate and large literature on the estimation of heterogeneous treatment effects, of which testing for linear treatment-covariate interactions is one small part. }.
-Letting $ Z^\top = [1, \tilde W, \tilde X^\top, \tilde M^\top, \tilde W\tilde X^\top, \tilde W\tilde M^\top] $ be the regressors, we fit $\E{ Y_i \big| Z_i} = Z_i^\top \beta$ using ordinary least squares to obtain the fit coefficients, $\hat \beta$.
-Our estimate of the treatment effect is $\hat\tau = \hat\beta_W$, i.e., the coefficient corresponding to the $W$ term in the regression.
-It is well-known that this is a consistent and asymptotically normal estimator of the treatment effect when treatment is randomized, even if the regression is misspecified (i.e., the true relationship is nonlinear)\footnote{ There is some confusion and subtlety around this point. \citet{Freedman:2008738} is sometimes referenced to claim that covariate adjustment can incur bias, but in fact, the presence of treatment interaction terms resolves the issue \cite{Lin:2013738}.
-Moreover, both of these results apply only to the ``randomization inference'' setting where the covariates and potential outcomes are considered fixed (i.e. randomness arises only from treatment assignment, not sampling).
-We use the population model in this work. } \cite{wang, leon, yang-tsiatis}.
+Letting $ Z^\top = [1, \tilde W, \tilde X^\top, \tilde M^\top, \tilde W\tilde X^\top, \tilde W\tilde M^\top] $ be the regressors \footnote{

+If the prognostic score $M$ is identically equal to any of the covariates or is numerically constant, we omit including it in the regression since in this case it cannot do anything to reduce variance. } , we fit $\E{ Y_i \big| Z_i} = Z_i^\top \beta$ using ordinary least squares to obtain the fit coefficients, $\hat \beta$.
+Our estimate of the treatment effect is $\hat\tau = \hat\beta_W$, i.e., the coefficient corresponding to the $W$ term in the regression. {This specification is directly based on the ``ANCOVA II'' estimator analyzed in \citet{yang-tsiatis}.} It is well-known that this is a consistent and asymptotically normal estimator of the treatment effect when treatment is randomized, even if the regression is misspecified (i.e., the true relationship is nonlinear)\footnote{See footnote \ref{foot:randomization-inference}.} \cite{wang, leon, yang-tsiatis}.